rez4president/startup/README.md

-# startup
+# startup-landing-page
-First Commit on GitHub!
+First Landing Page.
+That links to a form submission.